Trisomy 18 syndrome

 • The main symptoms of the syndrome include slow growth before birth with a subsequent low birth weight.

-• Physical features of the syndrome include a small head, an abnormally shaped head, small jaw and mouth and fists that are clenched with overlapping fingers.
+• Physical features of the syndrome include a small head, an abnormally shaped head, a small jaw and mouth, and fists that are clenched with overlapping fingers.

 • Congenital heart defects and organ abnormalities are common and are usually diagnosed before birth.
 These serious medical conditions contribute to the short life expectancy of infants with the syndrome, many of whom do not survive birth.